PinkTie/diskMonkey/README.md

 ## Settings
 At the top of the script you will find 3 options to change:
-ADMIN – this is where you want notifications sent either a local account (root) or remote email address (you@yourdomain.tld)
+ADMIN – where notifications are sent either a local account (root) or remote email address (you@yourdomain.tld)
-ALERT – this is the level at which you want to be alerted
+ALERT – the level at which you want to be alerted
-EXCLUDE_LIST – this defines partitions to ignore
+EXCLUDE_LIST – defines partitions to ignore

 ## Requirements